A novel class of functionals for perturbative algebraic quantum field theory: Undesirable features of microcausal functionals

-so that $A$ is a regular map. \end{proof} We arrive to the following theorem. \begin{theorem} The bracket $\{F,G\}_W$ is a smooth functional for all regular functionals $F$ and $G$ if and only if $\WF(W)=\emptyset.$ \end{theorem} \begin{proof} We have already shown that, if $\WF(W)\neq\emptyset$, then there exist regular functionals $F$ and $G$ such that $\{F,G\}_W$ is not smooth.
+in the notation of Lemma~\ref{IOFT}.
+By Lemma~\ref{IOFT}, this is smooth for any $f\in\sE(M)$, which means that $A$ is weakly smooth and implies that $A$ is strongly smooth.
+Therefore, $A$ is a regular map. \end{proof} We arrive at the following theorem. \begin{theorem} The bracket $\{F,G\}_W$ is a smooth functional for all regular functionals $F$ and $G$ if and only if $\WF(W)=\emptyset.$ \end{theorem} \begin{proof} We have already shown that, if $\WF(W)\neq\emptyset$, then there exist regular functionals $F$ and $G$ such that $\{F,G\}_W$ is not smooth.
 Conversely, suppose that $\WF(W)=\emptyset$, which means that $W\in \sE(M^2)$.
 Hence it can be viewed as a continuous map

 recalling that the tensor product is continuous on $\sE'$, see e.g.\ Theorem 41.1 of \cite{Treves1967}.
 As $F^{(1)}$ and $G^{(1)}$ are smooth functionals into $\sE'(M)$ by Proposition \ref{derissmoothfunctional}, the chain rule implies that $\{F,G\}_W$ is a smooth functional. \end{proof}